This article will review how to:

 Go to the Operations > Settings > Configuration page and access the Default Regulatory Set option.
 (Coming March 2021)

 Regulatory sets can be set on the trip or leg level.

 Apply to a Trip

 Access the trip and click the blue text next to Regulatory Set in the trip header to edit/add.
 When set on the trip level, all legs are reviewed to comply with all parameters (i.e. limitations, experiences) set in the regulatory set.

 Applying a regulatory set on the leg level allows operations to differ limitations where needed.
 This can be useful when a Part 135 trip ends and the last leg does not need to comply with Part 135 regulations.
 On the overview page, next to each leg is the regulatory and regulatory set options.
 The leg level regulatory set only needs to be changed if a specific leg needs to comply with different parameters (i.e. Rest, Duty, Flight Time, etc.).

 Regulatory Sets will be checked for the crew members assigned to the flight leg.
 Adding crew to a trip with the set applied is the only way to check them against it.

-When a Regulatory Set is edited, the changes will automatically update to the where the Regulatory Set is applied, however the Trip Snapshot may need to be refreshed.
+When a Regulatory Set is edited, the changes will automatically update to the where the Regulatory Set is applied, however the Trip Feasibility may need to be refreshed.

 Regulatory Set requirements are NOT applied to vendor / contract crew (and will not create an alert or warning) as it is considered that their experience/schedule would not be available with Avianis for the given account.